Conductance-based dendrites perform Bayes-optimal cue integration: Methods

 The energy function from Eqn.~\ref{eq:methods-energy} is equivalent to $E(\us) = - \lambdae \log p(\us|W,r) - \lambdae\log Z = \frac{\bargs}{2}(\us - \barEs)^2$.
 Since $Z$ is independent of $\us$, the somatic membrane potential dynamics from Eqn.~\ref{eq:methods-cus} minimizes the energy $E$ while maximizing the log-posterior,

-In this form, the somatic voltage moves towards the maximum-a-posteriori estimate (MAP) of $\us$.
-The stochastic version of Eqn.~\ref{eq:methods-ps1} with Gaussian additive noise leads to Eqn.~\ref{eq:results-dynamics-soma} in the Results, effectively implementing Langevin sampling from the posterior distribution.
+In this form, it becomes obvious that the somatic potential moves towards the maximum-a-posteriori estimate (MAP) of $\us$ in the absence of noise.
+The stochastic version of Eqn.~\ref{eq:methods-ps1} with Gaussian additive noise leads to Eqn.~\ref{eq:results-somatic-dynamics} in the Results, this can be loosely interpreted as performing Langevin sampling from the posterior distribution.